ai-cfia/dev-rel-docs/adr/004-open-source-development.md

 others allows [them] to create meaningful value for [their] customers and engage with new ecosystems and user-bases in a natural way.](#ref1)"

-Furthermore, this type of development aligns with the [Government of Canada's Digital Standards](#ref2) :
-* Work in the open by default
-* Use open standards and solutions
-* Collaborate widely

 On the flip side, open source development does present some potential concerns:

 * Exposing vulnerabilities, especially when sensitive information is involved.